Skip to main content

 HB53House

-Adds certain gambling crimes as predicate offenses for racketeering (EG SEE FISC NOTE GF EX)
+Adds certain gambling crimes as predicate offenses for racketeering (EN SEE FISC NOTE GF EX)

-Adds certain gambling crimes as predicate offenses for racketeering (EG SEE FISC NOTE GF EX)
+Adds certain gambling crimes as predicate offenses for racketeering (EN SEE FISC NOTE GF EX)

 Pre-filed